datastax/spark-cassandra-connector/doc/8_streaming.md

+# Documentation
-# Spark Streaming with Cassandra
+## Spark Streaming with Cassandra
 Spark Streaming extends the core API to allow high-throughput, fault-tolerant stream processing of live data streams.
-Data can be ingested from many sources:
-    Kafka, Flume, Twitter, ZeroMQ,TCP sockets, etc.

-Results can be stored in Cassandra.
+Data can be ingested from many sources such as Akka, Kafka, Flume, Twitter, ZeroMQ, TCP sockets, etc. Results can be stored in Cassandra.

-## The Basic Idea
+### The Basic Idea

-### Spark Streaming
+#### Spark Streaming
-Here is a basic streaming sample:
+Here is a basic Spark Streaming sample which writes to the console with `wordCounts.print()`:

 Create a StreamingContext with a SparkConf configuration
 ```scala